VimsecAu/kb/m365/baselines/teams.md

 If all checks pass, the user is redirected to the original URL.

 Microsoft Defender includes link-scanning capabilities.
 Using Microsoft Defender is not strictly required for this purpose; any product fulfilling the requirements outlined in this baseline policy group may be used.
-If the company uses Microsoft Defender to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.
+If the organisation uses Microsoft Defender to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.1.3v1 \| Vimsec M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender13v1).
   - All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.